jhonDowe/blahdns/README.md

 <b>Privacy Protection</b>
 <p>
-We have no interest in logging DNS queries.</p>
+We have no interest in logging DNS queries, we work as resolver, just forward the request to Google DNS or OpenDNS</p>

 <b> Donate </b>
 Paypal: ookangzheng@yahoo.com